nemikor-solutions/blue-owl-core/INSTALLING.md

 npm install
 ```

-Edit the .sh or .cmd scripts to have the correct address and login information for your MQTT Server
+Edit the `bash/config.sh` or `windows\config.cmd` scripts in to have the correct address and login information for your MQTT Server